Thank you for reading our post, please rate this article at the end.

 How to Prepare for a Switchback

-Compare going up the stairs and walking on a flat surface like a level street.
 Needless to say, going up the stairs is much more strenuous.

 Speaking of stairs, it’s one of the best exercises you could do to prepare yourself for conquering your first switchback.
-Training on stairs may be a little over-the-top, but once you can jump two steps at a time without significant fatigue, you can be sure that switchbacks won’t be able to defeat you.
+Training on stairs may be a bit over-the-top, but once you can jump two steps at a time without significant fatigue, you can be sure that switchbacks won’t be able to defeat you.

 Tips on Conquering Switchbacks